Jonahss/eaze-request/readme.md

 Type: `string`

-A token to use as the `X-Auth-Header`.
+A token to use as the `X-Auth-Token` header.

 ##### callback